BioCLIP: A Vision Foundation Model for the Tree of Life: Conclusion

 We introduce \datasetname{} and \modelname{}, a large-scale diverse biology image dataset and a foundation model for the tree of life, respectively.
 Through extensive evaluation, we show that \modelname{} is a strong fine-grained classifier for biology in both zero- and few-shot settings.
 We corroborate our hypothesis that using the entire taxonomic name leads to stronger generalization than other caption types through an ablation on unseen species and by visualizing \modelname{'s} representations, finding that \modelname{-embedded} images better match the taxonomic hierarchy.

-Although we leverage the CLIP objective to efficiently learn visual representations over hundreds of thousands of taxa, \modelname{} is fundamentally still trained with a classification objective.
-In future work, we will further scale up the data, e.g., incorporating research-grade images from \href{https://inaturalist.org}{inaturalist.org} with \num{100}M+ images, and collect richer textual descriptions of species' appearances such that \modelname{} can extract fine-grained trait-level representations.
+Although the CLIP objective efficiently learns visual representations over \num{450}K taxa, \modelname{} is fundamentally trained to do classification.
+Future work will further scale up the data, e.g., incorporating more than \num{100}M research-grade images from \href{https://inaturalist.org}{iNaturalist}, and collect richer textual descriptions of species' appearances such that \modelname{} can extract fine-grained trait-level representations.